Asim777/mastermind/README.md

 Build the project in Android Studio and deploy on emulator or real device.
 If there is any problems with build, you can alternatively deploy apk and aab files that you can find in root folder

-Project is built using Cleen Architectural Pattern and separation of functionality into different layers -
+Project is built using Cleen Architectural Pattern and SOLID principles.
+Separation of functionality into different layers (each layer implemented as package inside the same module) -
 1. Data
 2. Domain
 3. Framework